vishlwalia345/setup-node/README.md

 This action provides the following functionality for GitHub Actions users:

 - Optionally downloading and caching distribution of the requested Node.js version, and adding it to the PATH
-- Optionally caching npm/yarn/pnpm dependencies
+- Optionally caching npm/yarn/global pnpm dependencies
-- Registering problem matchers for error output
+- Registering problem matchers for error input output
 - Configuring authentication for GPR or npm

 ## Usage